Facts Worth Sharing

-- By studying Mars’ current climate, Hope will help scientists understand what ancient Mars was like, when liquid water on the surface could have supported life.
+- The mission will build a complete picture of Mars' climate, helping scientists better understand what Mars was like when its atmosphere could have supported life.

 Hope - UAE's First Mars Mission How did Mars change to the cold, dry desert-world it is today?
 See how the UAE's first Mars mission, Hope, plans to explore the red planet.

 Planetary Society co-founder Carl Sagan once said that when you’re in love, you want to tell the world.
 Space missions like Hope are dependent upon sustained public enthusiasm from people like you.
 You know your audience best; we've got tools to help.

 - Spread the Facts Worth Sharing at the top of this article on social media

 - Send this page to others using the short URL planetary.org/hope

 - Share pretty pictures of Mars and Hope

 - Find out why missions to Mars are so important

 - Stay up to date on the Hope and other missions by signing up for The Downlink, our weekly newsletter